Skip to content

 Restoring Deleted Custom Data Fields§

-Groups, blocks and custom data fields that are deleted do not disappear from the system completely.
-They can be restored.
+If you delete groups, blocks and custom data fields, then they don’t disappear from the system completely, and you can restore them.
 If there are deleted custom data fields, the option “Show Deleted Fields” will appear at the bottom, under the list of custom data groups.
-Clicking this will display a list of deleted fields.
+Click it to see the list of deleted fields.